TheRaytracers/freecad-povray-render/README.md

 ## Add lights

 Lights are Objects and can be added via the workbench.
-You can move them to the desired positon as you are used to do with other FreeCAD objects.
+You can move them to the desired position as you are used to do with other FreeCAD objects.
-Whant to know more about lights?
+Want to know more about lights?
 Look in the [Light properties chapter](doc/LightProperties.md).
-The effects of light to your scene are explained in [... chapter]().
+The effects of light to your scene are explained in [Realistic.md](doc/Realistic.md).

 ## Wiki